 Theme 4: Adaptable assessment

 Theme 4 of the Economics Network symposium is focused on helping lecturers with the design of their assessment in a changing world.
 It has four parts.
-Part 1 is based on asynchronous material for you to look at in your own time, ideally ahead of the virtual seminar on September 16th.
-Part 2 is engagement with online activities from September 8th 2020 to September 16th 2020.
-Part 3 is a live virtual seminar on September 16th from 3-5pm.
-You can book your place for the seminar via the CTaLE website here.
-Booking will be open until September 9th 2020, 5pm.
+Part 1 is based on asynchronous material for you to look at in your own time.
+Part 2 includes online activities that ran from 8 September to 16 September 2020.
+Part 3 is a live virtual seminar that took place on 16 September; an edited video is available on this site.
 Part 4 outlines next steps as we draw the Economics Network Virtual Symposium 2020 to a close.

 Thanks to contributors